 Teacher to contact with questions: Mr I. Crandell-Tanner

-Level 3 English allows students to extend their study of English and deepen their appreciation of literature and language.
-It builds on the skills developed at Level 2.
-This course strengthens students' critical thinking and their ability to articulate ideas with precision and clarity.
-This course will develop a high degree of academic communication skills and strong independent study habits, as well as building empathy and an understanding of different perspectives about our place in the world.
+Level 3 English focuses on the relationship between literature and the political and social structures in which people live and have lived.
+It builds on the analysis and communication skills developed in Level 2 English.
+The course strengthens students' critical thinking and their ability to articulate ideas with precision and clarity.
+Students will develop strong independent study habits, as well as building empathy and an understanding of different perspectives about our place in the world.

-- Studying postcolonial poetry of New Zealand and the Pacific
+- Reading postcolonial poetry of New Zealand and the Pacific

 - Reading George Orwell's novel 1984

 - Viewing the Oscar-winning film, 'The Lives of Others'